Execution Types

 3. Can you code or build alerts?
 Semi-automated and automated styles require technical infrastructure.
 If you cannot build it, you are limited to the left side of the spectrum until you develop those skills or partner with someone who has them.

 4. How defined is your edge?
 Fuzzy, context-dependent edges resist automation.
 If your edge is "I can read when BTC is about to flush based on order flow absorption," that is discretionary by nature.
-If your edge is "buy when RSI crosses 30 and CVD divergence appears on the 5m," that can be automated.
+If your edge is mechanically expressible — e.g., "buy when RSI crosses 30 AND CVD divergence prints on the 5m" — it can be automated.
+Note: automatability does not imply profitability.
+You still need to prove edge before automating.
+The companion lesson Defining a Valid Trigger is where you turn a fuzzy idea into a mechanical spec.

 5. What is your relationship with uncertainty?
 Discretionary traders must be comfortable with ambiguity.
-Automated traders must be comfortable with the system occasionally being wrong.
+Automated traders must be comfortable with the system being wrong on a single trade while right on average.
 Know which discomfort you can tolerate.

 The most practical path for most crypto traders is a hybrid model.
 Here is a concrete example: